When Is Duct Leakage Testing Required In Colorado?

 • A garage attic

 Essentially, if any piece of the system is outside the heated space, you will need to perform the test.
 Even if there is just one flex line going through an attic, or an unconditioned crawl.
-However, this requirement is fairly new to many areas in Colorado.
-Be sure to check with your building department if your duct system fits this description.

 Need a duct leakage test performed?
 Learn more and schedule one today!